-- Non-verbal rewards e.g. smiles, thumbs up - Verbal or written praise from the class teacher or supervising adult. - Stickers from the teacher or supervising adult. - Sharing work or event in assembly. - Verbal praise and written comments on work from Headteacher. - Star of the week each teacher can nominate up to four a week and they receive stickers and certificates of achievement. - Headteacher's award each teacher can nominate two pupils each term.
+- Non-verbal rewards e.g. smiles, thumbs up - Verbal or written praise from the class teacher or supervising adult. - Stickers from the teacher or supervising adult. - Dojo points (KS2) - Lunchtime awards - Sharing work or event in assembly. - Verbal praise, gold stickers and written comments on work from Headteacher. - Star of the week each teacher can nominate up to two a week and they receive certificates of achievement. - Headteacher's award each teacher can nominate three pupils each term.
 These pupils are awarded a certificate in a special assembly. - House points